-The Best Eco-friendly Beach Towels for Summer
+The Ultimate Guide to the Best Eco-friendly Beach Towels for Summer

 sustainable beach towels

-Eco-Friendly Fabrics for Sustainable Beach Towels
+Eco-Friendly Fabrics to Look for in a Sustainable Beach Towels

 As with an eco-friendly closet, when keeping the planet and especially the ocean in mind for beach accessories in general and beach towels in particular, you’ll want to keep an eye out for natural or sustainable fabrics.